 Vile Things: William Gilpin and the Properties of the Picturesque

+[please supply abstract]

+This essay explores the picturesque writer William Gilpin’s problematic relationship with English gardens.
+While his earliest works seem to champion the landscape garden as a great national art, the manuscripts for his picturesque tours are full of sharp criticisms and withering insults aimed at both gardens and their owners.
+Set alongside the published tours, a close reading of the deletions and rephrasing in these manuscripts helps us to see both Gilpin’s desire for landscape as a cue for imaginative reverie and his unease about a landowning vision of nature.
+Gilpin’s writings are often caricatured as the visions of a dissociated traveller, but his manuscripts insist on the immediacy of shifting emotional states.

+Keywords: eighteenth-century English gardens; gardens as symbols of self; Blenheim; Park Place; The Rookery; Thomas Whately; emotion; deletion; manuscripts.

-Debates about William Gilpin have tended to centre upon the uncomfortable relationship between his ‘aesthetic’ agenda and the moral concerns found outside of his picturesque works.
-The most useful attempt to resolve this apparent problem to date has been Robert Mayhew’s powerful account account of Gilpin’s Latitudinarian position, a position as an opportunity for moral reflection and as a demonstration of God’s designing presence.
-Crucial to that vision of landscape iis the recognition of man’s limited perspective, and the recognition too, therefore, of the Picturesque not as an attempt to better God’s design, but to make it visible from man’s inevitably partial and undoubtedly limited viewpoint.
-As Mayhew notes, Gilpin’s tours are in fact littered with what we might loosely term spiritual anecdotes and analogies ; and once we recognize underlying spiritual understanding of the physical creation, such moral interludes become not so much oddities and anomalies as only the most obvious and overt articulations of a Christian viewpoint.
-In other words, to define Gilpin’s picturesque as insistently formal in its concerns is to misrepresent Gilpin’s understanding of form.
+Debates about William Gilpin’s writings have tended to center on what has been seen as the uncomfortable relationship between his aesthetic agenda and the moral concerns he expressed outside of his works on the picturesque.
+The most useful attempt to date to resolve this apparent problem has been Robert Mayhew’s powerful account of Gilpin’s Latitudinarian position, one that routinely takes the physical world as an opportunity for moral reflection and as a demonstration of God’s designing presence.
+Crucial to that Latitudinarian vision is the recognition of the limits of the human perspective on Creation, and the concomitant recognition that the picturesque was not an attempt to better God’s design but to make it visible from the inevitably partial and undoubtedly limited human viewpoint.
+As Mayhew notes, what we might loosely term spiritual anecdotes and analogies appear frequently throughout Gilpin’s picturesque tours —and are therefore not so much oddities and anomalies as only the most obvious and overt articulations of a Christian viewpoint.
+In other words, to define Gilpin’s picturesque as insistently formal is to misrepresent Gilpin’s understanding of form.

-While Mayhew has done much to make sense of Gilpin’s moral picturesque, my concern is with a slightly different problem, though one for which Gilpin is also well known: his apparent hatred of landscape gardens, , or to use a language with which he would be more comfortable, his dislike of ornamental scenery close to the house.
-Drawing on the widely circulated and strikingly fluid manuscript versions of the picturesque tours, and focusing on the insistent language of disgust so noticeably present in, but ultimately deleted from, those manuscripts, I will argue that the shifting representations of personal response recorded in Gilpin’s acts of editing articulate a wider dilemma; that the immediacy of an emotional response to landscape is almost as immediately confronted by the crowding in of alternative—and less welcome—perspectives.
-Thus, while Mayhew rightly stresses Gilpin’s Latitudinarian vision, the following pages explore some of the ways in which the garden confuses that vision and confronts popularizer of the picturesque not only with questions of creation and imagination, but of property and wealth.
+While Mayhew has done much to make sense of Gilpin’s “moral picturesque,” my concern is with a slightly different problem, his apparent hatred of landscape gardens; or—to use language with which he might have been more comfortable—his dislike of ornamental scenery close to the house.
+Drawing on the widely circulated and strikingly variable manuscript versions of the picturesque tours, and focusing on the insistent language of disgust so noticeably present in, but ultimately deleted from, those manuscripts, I will argue that the shifting representations of personal response reflected in Gilpin’s revisions articulate a wider dilemma: that the immediacy of an emotional response to landscape is almost as immediately confronted by alternative—and less welcome—perspectives that crowd in.
+Thus, while Mayhew rightly stresses Gilpin’s Latitudinarian vision, in this essay I will explore some of the ways his understanding of the garden confuses that vision, and raises for the popularizer of the picturesque not only questions of creation and imagination but also of property and wealth.

-Having claimed Gilpin’s dislike for made scenery, the early pages of his second major tour, Observations, relative chiefly to Picturesque Beauty . . . on several parts of England; particularly the Mountains and Lakes (1786), would suggest I misrepresent him quite wildly, for here he writes:
+I have called attention to Gilpin’s dislike for manmade scenery, but the early pages of his second major tour, Observations, Relative Chiefly to Picturesque Beauty . . . on several parts of England; particularly the mountains and lakes (1786), would suggest that I have misrepresented him quite wildly.
+Here he writes: